adams85/common/README.md

 #### Localization base types

 .NET Core has built-in ways to support localization, but .NET Framework offers no such functionality out-of-the-box.
 For that reason, the builds targeting the .NET Framework include some fundamental types for a similar localization solution.
-[My sample ASP.NET project](https://github.com/adams85/aspnetskeleton/tree/NetFramework/source/Web/UI/Infrastructure/Localization "My sample ASP.NET project") demonstrates how localization can be implemented on top of this foundation to make localization as painless as possible.
+[My ASP.NET project](https://github.com/adams85/aspnetskeleton/tree/NetFramework/source/Web/UI/Infrastructure/Localization) demonstrates how localization can be implemented on top of this foundation to make localization as painless as possible.

 #### Monetary types